 Academic keys of bronze, silver and gold are awarded to students at the annual Honors Celebration.
-The following guidelines are followed to determine the recipients:

-Students must be on the Honor Roll for a number of semesters to earn a key.
+The following guidelines are followed to determine the recipients: Students must be on the Honor Roll for a number of semesters to earn a key.
 The semesters need not be consecutive.
-Semesters of study counted toward a key are taken at NHS or as pre-approved by the Academic Review Council.
+Semesters of study counted toward a key must be from courses taken at NHS.
+Courses and grades transferred from another school will not count towards academic keys, but will be counted towards graduating with honors or high honors, where applicable.